Introduction

 Equitable Remedies and Civil Procedure

-- Injunctions: Evaluate the balance of convenience and adequacy of damages.
+- Injunctions: Assess the criteria for granting interlocutory or final injunctions, including the balance of convenience and the adequacy of damages.

-- Civil Procedure Rules (CPR): Understand how procedural rules, such as Part 36 offers, influence litigation strategy.
+- Civil Procedure Rules (CPR): Understand how procedural rules influence the conduct of litigation, such as disclosure obligations, witness statements, and Part 36 offers to settle.

 Dispute Resolution Strategies